-Ed Mack, who owns Air Duct Professionals in Lake Elsinore, California, creates estimates based on the number of ducts to be installed, charging $150-$250 per duct run.
-A typical single-family home may need 6-10 duct runs.
+Ed Mack of Air Duct Professionals in Lake Elsinore, California, creates estimates based on the number of ducts to be installed.
+Often pricing per duct run ranges between $150 and $250 from Air Duct Professionals.
+Mack explains that a typical single-family home may need 6-10 duct runs.
 Jim Hoover, owner of HVAC2U in Warrenton, Virginia, specializes in new construction, but can also install new ductwork or replace ductwork for customers in his area.
-He charges $5,000-$6,000 for a typical new construction ductwork installation job, which takes 2-3 days and usually requires all 4 of his crew members onsite.
+He charges $5,000-$6,000 for a typical new construction ductwork installation job, which takes 2-3 days and usually requires all four of his crew members on-site.
 The hourly labor rate for his full crew is $250, but replacing failed ductwork may require only one or two installers at a total cost of $500-$600, including materials.
-Replacing multiple duct runs may cost more than $1,000 — possibly as high as $2,500.
+Replacing multiple duct runs may cost more than $1,000 — possibly as much as $2,500.

 The accessibility of a home's ductwork is a key factor in estimating the cost to replace it.
 Ductwork located in an attic crawl space may be difficult to get to and creates a hot and potentially hazardous environment for the crew.
 Installing ductwork in the crawl space beneath a home limits movement and poses a lighting challenge.

 The type of materials you choose for ductwork will affect the cost as well.
 Flexible non-metallic ducting is the most affordable at $1-$2 per linear foot on average.
 Installers often prefer it because it bends and can more easily snake through attics and flooring.
 Flexible aluminum ducting is slightly more expensive and less prone to tearing.
 If you have had problems with holes or cracks in the past, this may be a good choice.
 Sheet metal, the strongest material, costs more than non-metallic or flexible aluminum ducting, with additional labor costs for multiple turns.